snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 Also note that `bt_stripe.P360_API_v1.commitWork()` is happening as the very last action.

 It is very important to catch the error.
-If some error happens (for example, a Payment Method can't be registered for some reason), the API is throwing a `bt_stripe.P360_API_v1.P360_Exception`.
+If an error happens (for example, a Payment Method can't be registered for some reason), the API is throwing a `bt_stripe.P360_API_v1.P360_Exception`.
 Catching the error can let you decide about the further flow of your business logic.

 ```